pindaroso/zksnark-verifier-standard/eip-zkSNARK-verifier.md

     0, & \text{otherwise}.
   \end{cases}​$$
 The `verify()` function of this specification serves the purpose of $V​$; returning either `true` (the proof has been verified to satisfy the arithmetic circuit) or `false` (the proof has not been verified).

-#### Justification of `loadVk` function:
-There are several 'objects' which need to be passed into the Verifier contract.
-We recommend to load only the verifying keys into persistent storage.
-A proof and its corresponding inputs are 'one-time' 'objects' and so should ideally not be stored, to save on gas costs.

 ## Backwards Compatibility